 At a certain age, I developed the belief that being a writer was kin to being clever.
 I likened it to being as powerful as God; with the creating worlds with words and all.
-At an even earlier age I learned that a person can evoke with words in negative ways just as easily as they can with sugary flowery concoctions of words or the poignantly beautiful stuff.
+At an even earlier age I learned that a person can evoke with words in negative ways just as easily as they can with sugary flowery concoctions of verbiage or the poignantly beautiful stuff.

 An obvious concept: It all has impact so be careful with your words.

 In many instances I was coming of age in a familial culture where children were seen and not heard.
-As an adult with perspective, I would actually say children, in general, were an afterthought in the wreckage of "adult" business and choices in most of the households I lived in.
+As an adult with perspective, I would actually say children, in general, were an afterthought in the wreckage of "adult" business and choices when it came to most of the households I lived in.
 In the end I wrote some very raw and troubled emotional tirades on paper as I came of age and it permanently changed some of my relationships.
 It was the catalyst for me having to learn some hard but necessary lessons.
 When it comes to my writing origin story I can most widely say, that at the time, the lessons I learned changed my personal perspective and the freedom with which I wrote- drastically.

 I haven't been brave enough to be my real self on the page for a good and long time.

 I'm so glad I've grown a bit.
-I'm so glad I tried writing down the bones again.
+I'm so glad I tried Writing Down the Bones again.
 I'm so glad that I'm getting past discounting myself.
 I'm so glad that I'm learning and flexing my writing muscles as they grow.
 I suspect this blog will be about me learning.

-There are many things to talk about many things here on my little blog.
+There are many things to talk about, many things here on my little blog.
 It's still the way I process life but I will likely talk most about me learning to write authentically and just plain...better.

 What are you all learning and talking about in this season of your life?
 If you are a writer, what personal limiting beliefs are you overcoming?